pchain-org/pweb3/docs/getting-started.rst

     // in node.js use: const Web3 = require('pweb3');

-    // use the given Provider, e.g in the browser with Metamask, or instantiate a new websocket provider const web3 = new Web3(Web3.givenProvider || 'ws://localhost:6970/pchain', null, {});
+    // use the given Provider, e.g in the browser with PMetamask, or instantiate a new websocket provider const web3 = new Web3(Web3.givenProvider || 'ws://localhost:6970/pchain', null, {});

     // or